Elena Mikhnenko: Later years

 In 1968, Elena reluctantly accepted to be interviewed by the Russian historian Sergey Semanov, who described her as "edgy, irritated and trusted no one."
 During the interview, Elena reportedly spoke Russian with a thick Parisian accent.
 She declared that she felt she had no homeland, neither in France nor the Soviet Union, but nevertheless asked Semanov to send her some French newspapers, which she was unable to get in Kazakhstan.
+Other journalists that met Elena described her as a "real Parisian" who was always well-dressed, even while living in poverty, and carried herself with a certain kind of chic.
+Semanov also interviewed her mother, who according to Vladimir Litvinov had attempted to avoid "complicating the lives of herself and her daughter with stories that denied the official historiography."
+Kuzmenko died in Jambyl the following decade.